 This increased throughput will also be the enabler that will allow for the transmission of digitized voice interleaved with data messaging.
 Previously, HF voice systems and HF data systems were separated because they were designed for use as one-or-the-other within a 3kHz channel allotment.
 A wideband HF system breaks down that barrier and enables both data and voice simultaneously.
 Greater bandwidth and data throughput will allow for more enhanced security.

 Introduction of new wideband HF systems will complement existing long-range aeronautical communications links such as L-Band SATCOM.
-HF and SATCOM have different environmental susceptibilities and failure modes (e.g., solar events, rain fade, jamming, satellite failures, ground station failures, etc.) thus, HF will provide a spectrally diverse, terrestrial based long-range communications path supporting high availability aeronautical systems through dissimilar redundancy and increase the useful bandwidth available for aircraft communications.
+HF and SATCOM have different environmental susceptibilities and failure modes (e.g., solar events, rain fade, jamming, satellite failures, ground station failures, etc.), thus wideband HF will provide a spectrally diverse, terrestrial based long-range communications path supporting high availability aeronautical systems through dissimilar redundancy and increase the useful bandwidth available for aircraft communications.

 2 AM(R)S allotments for HF Communications between 2.8-22 MHz

-The list of carriers (reference) frequencies allotted in the bands allocated exclusively to the aeronautical mobile (R) service below 30 MHz, from the Appendix 27 channel plan.
+The table below lists the carrier (reference) frequencies allotted in the bands allocated exclusively to the aeronautical mobile (R) service below 30 MHz, from the Appendix 27 channel plan.
 This contains a total of 427 3 kHz channels (435 for region 2) over all frequency bands.